Homes for Ukraine: Future accommodation options

 Your current host or any other landlord may offer you the option to stay with them as a ‘lodger’.
 This means that you will pay them directly to ‘rent’ the room or space in their home.
 This will be cheaper than the cost of renting privately.

-- Help with reviewing and understanding lodger agreement contract
+• Help with reviewing and understanding lodger agreement

 In the table below you can find the differences between Hosting and Lodging arrangements:

-Kingston Council will continue to support your integration in Kingston whilst living as a lodger (for example supporting you with English learning, employment, school places etc - you can continue to request support with our team through requesting help via our Arrivals and Queries team: ukraine@kingston.gov.uk
+Kingston Council will continue to support your integration in Kingston whilst living as a lodger (for example supporting you with English learning, employment, school places etc - you can continue to request support with our team through requesting help via email: ukraine@kingston.gov.uk

 Information for hosts/landlords

-After finishing 6 months hosting you can ask your guest to become a ‘lodger’ rather than a Home for Ukraine guest.
+At any point after after finishing 6 months hosting, you can ask your guest to become a ‘lodger’ rather than a Home for Ukraine guest.
 If you didn’t have a guest from Ukraine before you still can have a possibility to sign lodger agreement.

 In the table below you can find the main differences between ‘become a host’ and ‘lodger agreement’ options.

 Tell us if you are changing to a lodging arrangement.
-Or if you are interesting in offering space to a lodger from Ukraine, please email us: ukraine@kingston.gov.uk
+Or if you are interested in offering space to a lodger from Ukraine, please email us: ukraine@kingston.gov.uk

 For more information about having a lodger